evan901010/Unreal-5-practice/Warehouse Wreckage/README.md

 # Warehouse Wreckage
 > Warehouse Wreckage is a simple game which allows you to destroy the warehouse.
-You can emit projectile to knock out every objects in the warehouse.
-After you run out all your ammo, the game will restart in 5 second.
+You can emit projectiles to knock out every object in the warehouse.
+After you run out all your ammo, the game will restart in 5 seconds.

 - **Difficulty**: Simple
 - **Programming Language**: Blueprint